WISTNU/website/content/Past Events/20190926-RLadies-StatTag/index.md

 ## Speaker: [Leah Welty, Ph.D](https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=17279)
 Professor of Preventive Medicine (Biostatistics) and Psychiatry and Behavior Science and lead developer of StatTag at Northwestern

-## Want to automatically update your Word document iwth R outputs?
+## Want to automatically update your Word document with R outputs?
 Lear StatTag!
 This event will teach participants how to use [StatTag](https://sites.northwestern.edu/stattag/) (free, open source software) to create a bi-directional connection between R/RMarkdown and a Word